Pammer and Alpenhof cases

-Pammer v.
-Karl Schlütter GmbH & Co.
-KG C-585/08 and Hotel Alpenhof v.
-Mr. Heller C-144/09 are European Union private law cases from 2010, concerning consumer protection, and the jurisdiction of transnational internet and consumer transactions.
+Pammer v Karl Schlütter GmbH & Co.
+KG C-585/08 and Hotel Alpenhof v Oliver Heller C-144/09 are European Union private law cases from 2010, concerning consumer protection, and the jurisdiction of transnational internet and consumer transactions.

 Facts

 Pammer v.
 Karl Schlütter GmbH & Co.
 KG

 Mr. Pammer, an Austrian citizen, made an online booking for a cruise, operated by the German company Karl Schlütter GmbH & Co.
 KG, from Italy to Asia.
 Upon arrival at Triest, Italy, he found out that the facilities offered were far below what was advertised.
 Instead of the double cabin which he had booked, only a single cabin was available, and despite what the website advertised, there was no outdoor swimming pool, no fitness room, no working television and no seating or lounging facilities on deck on the freighter.
 Due to this, Mr Pammer didn’t embark the ship, but he was only given a partial refund (€3,216 of the €8,510 total).
 This prompted Pammer to sue for the non-refunded remainder.